I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_parameters.md

  An <b>NDIS_SWITCH_NAME</b> value that specifies the unique internal name of the extensible switch.

 The internal switch name is used by WMI-based policy management applications.
-For more information, see <a href="netvista.managing_hyper_v_extensible_switch_extensibility_policies">Managing Hyper-V Extensible Switch Policies</a>.
+For more information, see <a href="https://msdn.microsoft.com/F58A4BC0-C5C6-440D-BEA3-2224F7051BA5">Managing Hyper-V Extensible Switch Policies</a>.

 ### -field SwitchFriendlyName